zeshengli98/Trading-System-Bigbucks/README.md

-# bigb
+# BigBucks
-A brocker website that allows user to trade stocks.
+A brocker website that allows users to trade stocks.
+The project is written in Java.